 If you’re looking to enter the job market, or change careers, and none of those common, everyday gigs interests you, maybe we can help.
-This is a list of cool and unusual jobs that often pay well, and most important, are viable careers.
+This is a list of cool and unusual jobs that often pay well, and most importantly, are viable careers.

-Because that’s the thing about these “unusual” jobs lists.
+Because that’s the thing about these “unusual” job lists.
 They always list gigs like “Ice cream taster,” “mattress tester,” and “armpit sniffer” which are definitely unusual, but not really helpful because they’re all either super rare or super gross.